FabianGrosze/QSim/doku/docmd/kohlenstoff-doc.md

 </center>
 <!-- #mf: Frage an Andreas & Tanja: passt das Bild?
 Bzw.
 TExt und Bild gegenchecken -->

-Details zum Kohlenstoff-Baustein sind in den folgenden Abschnitten beschrieben:
+Details on the carbon module can be found in the following sections:

-- \subpage lnk_orgC_prozesse : Erläuterung der im Kohlenstoff-Baustein
+- \subpage lnk_orgC_prozesse : Explanation of the processes implemented within the carbon module
-implementierten Prozesse

-- \subpage lnk_orgC_vars : Auflistung der verwendeten Formelzeichen und Variablen
+- \subpage lnk_orgC_vars : List of formula symbols and variables

-- \subpage lnk_orgc_umsetzung : Details zum Code und der numerischen Umsetzung
+- \subpage lnk_orgc_umsetzung : Details on the code and its numeric implementation

 \n\n

-Textquelle: kohlenstoff-doc.md ; Codesource: orgC.f90
+Text source: kohlenstoff-doc.md ; Code source: orgC.f90